-While attending K-12 Title I public schools in South San Diego County, Sofía witnessed many of her peers crossing the border each day from Tijuana into the U.S. Despite student, teacher, and administrator awareness of this common practice, this student subpopulation acted as a sleeping giant within the education system due to the sensitive nature of their transnational residency.
-For her dissertation, Sofía returned to her hometown to conduct a year-long qualitative study of cross-border students.
+While attending K-12 Title I public schools in South San Diego County, Sofía witnessed many of her peers crossing the border each day from Tijuana into the U.S. Despite student, teacher, and administrator awareness of this common practice, this student population acted as a sleeping giant within the education system due to the sensitive nature of their transnational residency.
+For her dissertation, Sofía returned to her hometown to conduct a year-long qualitative study with cross-border students.

 While her research projects have been meaningful, Dr. Tannenhaus sought to better understand the world of practice by becoming an educator.
 As a teacher, she designed meaningful learning experiences for students in their Spanish class at High Tech High.
 Education can be transformative for students when service learning is combined with high expectations and a rigorous curriculum – when it engages “the heart, the hands, and the mind,” as we say at High Tech High.
 This is what Sofía considers the purpose of education to be – that which challenges and inspires us while making our community a better place.